-City dwellers have an advantage when using CCDs, the sky background "light pollution" can be subtracted with the computer software.
+City dwellers have an advantage when using CCDs as the sky background "light pollution" can be subtracted with the computer software.
 The remainder can then be contrast stretched.
-There are two main methods of contract stretching, normal stretching and non-linear contrast stretching.
+There are two main methods of contrast stretching: normal stretching and non-linear contrast stretching.
 Normal stretching basically stretches the overall contrast of the image, just like the contrast control on your TV set at home.
-Non-linear stretching however is a simple way of improving the visibility of very faint pale features.
+Non-linear stretching, however, is a simple way of improving the visibility of very faint pale features.
 This is the expansion of contrast at one brightness level, at the expense of contrast at other levels.
 The results of this type of stretching can be very spectacular indeed, revealing very faint detailed structures, for example faint emission nebula or the outer spiral arms of distant galaxies.

-Despite the advantages over conventional photographic film there are also disadvantages too.
-Here is an example of chip size in comparison to a 35mm film frame.
+Despite the advantages over conventional photographic film there are also some disadvantages.
+Here is an example of chip size in comparison to a 35 mm film frame.

-Because of the very small imaging area, centring an object on the CCD chip can be difficult.
-As Patrick Moore would say "It's like trying to find a needle in a hay stack".
-I overcame this problem by installing a flip mirror, supplied by True Techonlogy, between the telescope and and the CCD camera.
-Another disadvantage is that the images look rather course or pixelated.
+Because of the very small imaging area, centering an object on the CCD chip can be difficult.
+As Patrick Moore would say "It's like trying to find a needle in a haystack".
+I overcame this problem by installing a flip mirror, supplied by True Technology, between the telescope and and the CCD camera.
+Another disadvantage is that the images look rather course or pixellated.
 This can be overcome by taking several exposures and averaging them together.
-Stacking images also can give very pleasing results.
+Stacking images can also give very pleasing results.

-Colour imaging requires using a technique called tricolour imaging.
+Colour imaging requires the use of a technique called tricolour imaging.
 This technique requires three separate exposures using red, green and blue filters, including a dark frame for each image with separate filters.
 The images are combined electronically to produce a true colour image.
 Some cameras have filter wheels built into them, whereas others require a separate attachment.

-A British company Starlight Express has eliminated the pains taking task of tricolour imaging with a new camera the MX5-C. This camera can take colour images, high in saturation in one single exposure.
-The CCD chip is covered with a matrix of four pixel, microscopic colour filters yellow,cyan, magenta and green, measuring only 9.8 x 12.6 microns across.
-The raw images have a mesh like grid pattern across the entire image.
+A British company, Starlight Express, has eliminated the painstaking task of tricolour imaging with a new camera, the MX5-C. This camera can take colour images, high in saturation in one single exposure.
+The CCD chip is covered with a matrix of four pixel, microscopic colour filters - yellow, cyan, magenta and green - measuring only 9.8 x 12.6 microns across.
+The raw images have a mesh-like grid pattern across the entire image.
 This pattern is eliminated when the colour synthesis has been applied.
-This requires bining the colour matrix together with the computer software and revealing a true colour image.
+This requires binding the colour matrix together with the computer software and revealing a true colour image.

-In the article I have only outlined just some of the electronic applications required for CCD imaging.
-But since I purchased my first CCD camera I have found that it is possible to carry out real scientific work with only a ten inch telescope.
-This work was only possible three decades ago by professional observat
+In this article I have outlined just some of the electronic applications required for CCD imaging but since I purchased my first CCD camera I have found that it is possible to carry out real scientific work with only a ten-inch telescope.
+This work could be performed three decades ago only at professional observatories.